Git branch in your prompt

 Number of various changes

-with various options - if you use the short format,
+You can run git status with various options - if you use the short format,

 you will get the statuses of your paths that are a bit easier to understand for parsing purposes, notably: